subor/sdk/docs/tutorials/setup.md

 Details regarding the SDK can be found [here](../topics/sdk.md).

 ### Notes
-1. All assemblies above should keep in the same version, you can check that by right click on the exe/dll file, properties->details->file version
+1. All assemblies above should be the same version, you can check by right-clicking a exe/dll, and select __properties->details->file version__
-1. Delete the old version when upgrading, don't do a copy -> replacement, make sure files not needed don't exist.
+1. When upgrading, delete the old version first.
+That is, don't overwrite the old version with a new one.
+This is to ensure files unneeded are removed.

-## Launching Client, Registering, and Logging-in
+## Login

-[Layer0](../topics/layer0.md) must be running on a host machine before you can access most of the Ruyi platform.
+[Layer0](../topics/layer0.md) must be running on a host machine before you can access most of the Z+ platform.

-__IMPORTANT__ A user _must be logged in via main client_ for most of the SDK API to work.
+__IMPORTANT__ A user _must be logged in via main client_ for most of the SDK to work.
 The retail version of the console will require a user to be logged in to launch apps.

 1. Run `Layer0\Layer0.exe`
 ![](/docs/img/layer0.png)